cfstcyr/python-base/README.md

     return Settings()  # type: ignore
 ```

-Since the settings are defined application-wise, each libraries must have their way of defining settings.

-To do so, each library can define its own specialized settings class (e.g. `LogsSettings`, `BigQueryTableSettings`, etc.).
-Then, each application that will use the library must include the settings in its own settings class.
+- Libraries can define specialized settings (e.g., `LogsSettings`).
+- Applications using a library should include its settings in their own settings class.

+**Example:**

 ```python
 from core.settings import AppBaseSettings